SAP-archive/smb-eats-integration/README.md

 The communication between Workflow and your ERP Backend is done via Integration Flows implemented in your Integration Tenant (CPI).</br>
 The workflow is ERP agnostic and calling CPI flows in order to get the documents created at the ERP.
 Workflow just needs to change a context variable in order to select the required ERP.</br>

-For our prototype we have considered 2 ERP backends: SAP Business ByDesign and SAP S/4 HANA Cloud.
+For our prototype we have considered 3 ERP backends: SAP Business One, SAP Business ByDesign and SAP S/4 HANA Cloud.
 The steps to follow are the same, just some of them will be dependent of course of the ERP backend chosen:
 #### 1. Setup your ERP Backend OData APIs.
 ##### SAP S/4 HANA Cloud
 SAP S/4 HANA Cloud is providing OData and SOAP APIs.